aeternity/aepp-playground/README.md

 - Create an Aeternity account
 - Import an Aeternity account
 - Export an Aeternity account

+This module of the application will be connected with other modules of the application to make sure that user can:

+- View Balances
+- Sign transactions
+- Deploy contracts

+##### Create Account
+With this functionality the user will be able to generate accounts from within the application.

+##### Import Account
+The user will have the ability to import his Aeternity account from multiple sources:

+- QR Code Scan
+  - AirGap Vault
+- Chrome Ext
+- Base App
+- Import keystore.json file
+- Ledger Connection

+##### Export Account
+Ability to export the accounts as:

+- keystore.json file
+- QR Code

+##### Manage Account
+Give the ability to the user of the application to view some information related to the accounts:

+- Topup account with Faucet
+- View balance
+- View sub accounts

 #### Contract Editor
 The contracts Editor, manages contracts internally and externally within the application.